Barron Canyon

 Information for planning a canoe trip through the Barron Canyon in Algonquin Park.

 If you take a left at the end of Lake Stratton, you can walk to a pretty sweet natural waterslide at High Falls.
-It's its own tourist attraction from the road, so be prepared for a crowd in the summer.
+It's its own tourist attraction accessible from the road, so be prepared for a crowd in the summer.

 Nights